1912 Edison Opera Phonograph (2nd) with Cygnet Horn in Mahogany

 Edison's top model cylinder phonograph, every collector's dream.
 100 (40 mint) cylinders optional

 Introduction: Here is my second Opera, Edison's top machine.
-It was introduced in November 1911, as the follow-up model to the 1907 2/4-minute combination model Idelia, from which it inherited many details.
-It is a strictly 4-minute-only phonograph, that - after introduction of the Blue Amberol cylinders one year later - was sold with the heavier Diamond A reproducer optimized for the new robust celluloid records.
-In October 1912 also the name had to be changed to "Concert".
+It was introduced in November 1911, as the follow-up model to the 1907 2/4-minute combination model Idelia, but is a strictly 4-minute-only phonograph.
+It was first sold with a model L 4-minute reproducer but - after introduction of the Blue Amberol cylinders one year later - was also sold with the heavier Diamond A reproducer optimized for the new robust celluloid records.
+In October 1912 the name had to be changed to "Concert".
 The Opera is considered the Rolls Royce of all cylinder phonographs, and was offered in oak and mahogany cabinets, and with cygnet horns made for Edison from solid oak or mahogany by Sheip and Vandegrift under the label Music Master.
-Here we have the more expensive mahogany version, also featuring several ornate metal parts made from brushed copper, as used for the Idelia (the economic oak version is documented in ref.1).
+Here we have the more expensive mahogany version of the cabinet, also featuring several ornate metal parts made from brushed bronze, as used for the Idelia, the economic oak version having no handles at all, but a latched lid.
 The phonograph's lid has a hole to accommodate the horn even when the machine is not playing.
 The horn is a self-supporting free-standing cygnet horn, that can be swiveled by 360 degree without any crane.
 The direct-drive motor has no belt and moves the carriage and mandrel relative to the stationary pickup and horn, avoiding mechanical rumble to be transferred to the reproducer.
 A 3-spring governor and two flywheel stabilizers largely eliminate wow and flutter.
 The double spring motor plays for about 10 minutes, enough for two records without rewinding.

 About my phonograph:

 The two cylinders are not included in the sale.
-The list of available records is shown in pict.60 and ref.3.
+The list of available records is shown in pict.60.
 Please

 e-mail me (Kris) for any questions, ich spreche Deutsch, je parle Français.